 Posted by: Kaplan Schweser

-If you want to further your credentials as a risk manager and move forward in your professional development, you might be thinking about becoming a certified Financial Risk Manager (FRM®).
+If you want to further your credentials as a risk manager, move forward in your professional development, and have certain qualities you might be thinking about becoming a certified Financial Risk Manager (FRM®).
 Offered by the Global Association of Risk Professionals (GARP), the FRM designation lets employers know that you take risk management seriously, and your knowledge has been validated by international professional standards.
+In addition, you have to pass the FRM exam, which also demonstrates your expertise.

 So, how do you become a certified FRM?
 Here’s a rundown of the steps.